siouxmathware/ijsbeer-ai/docs/src/index.md

 IJsbeer-AI
 ==========

-*An AI pipeline that augments historic Ducth texts with Named Entity detection and/or modernisation.*
+*An AI pipeline that augments historic Ducth texts.*